Sustainable Supply Chains

 Strategic Approach to Sustainable Supply Chains

-• Ensure that NSG is recognised as a leader in sustainability in the supply chain
+• Ensure that NSG is recognized as a leader in sustainability in the supply chain

 The Supply Chain Charter identified the following eight key sustainability impact themes as having the greatest impact on the supply chain.

-For each theme, we have set four key elements: commitment / expectations of suppliers / joint aspirations, which is what we and our suppliers aim to achieve together / KPIs to measure progress.
+For each theme, we have set four key elements: commitment; expectations of suppliers; joint aspirations, (which is what we and our suppliers aim to achieve together) and KPIs to measure and track progress.
 We also conduct risk heatmap analysis to establish priority themes by procurement category and region.
+For more information, see Risk Management - Sustainable supply chains.

-We are very pleased to announce that as in FY2022/3 we were again recognised for our efforts in working with our suppliers to improve in areas of ESG.
-We have been recognized by CDP in their most recent evaluation for CY22 as a Leader in Supplier Engagement.
-This places us amongst the top 500 companies (out of a total of more than 13,000+ assessed businesses) around the world, including 105 companies in Japan.
+We are very pleased to announce that as in FY2024/3 we were again recognized that our efforts in working with our suppliers to improve in areas of ESG have been endorsed by an external assessment.
+We have been recognized by CDP in their most recent evaluation for CY2024 as a Leader in Supplier Engagement.
+This places us among the top 500 companies worldwide (out of a total of more than 13,000+ companies assessed), including 105 from Japan.

-CDP is a not-for-profit charity that runs the global disclosure system for investors, companies, cities, states and regions to manage their environmental impacts on climate change, water security and deforestation.
+CDP is a non-profit organization that manages a global disclosure system for investors, companies, cities, states and regions to manage their environmental impact on climate change, water security and deforestation.

 We use EcoVadis to cover and assess not only our procurement base, but also the requirements of our customers and investors.
-On the subject of 'sustainable sourcing', we have managed to raise our score from 60 to 70 out of 100 points.
+On the subject of 'sustainable procurement', we have managed to maintain our score of 70 out of 100 points.
 This places us in the top 3% of the glass industry.

 Sustainable Procurement Pledge - Let's drive change.Together. (spp.earth)